Zamiell/isaac-faq/README.md

 ## No Screenshots

-When asking for help, it is common to post a screenshot of your code. **Don't do this**, because it isn't editable or copy-pastable.
+When asking for help, it is common to post a screenshot of your code. **Don't do this**, because it isn't editable or copy-pasteable.
 Instead, post the actual text of the code.
 Also see the section on [Discord syntax highlighting](#use-discord-syntax-highlighting).

 <br>